herpsonc/startJade/README.md

 Using the Jade's documentation, you can hardly find how to launch a platform from source code.
 This project only aims to show you how simple it is to create and launch some agents with jade from the code through a few examples.

+This is a maven project packaged for Eclipse.

  - Example 1 :
   - 1 main container, 3 containers, 4 agents
   - Agent0 on container1